TheSavageTeddy/wirelessRubberDuckyPicoW/README.md

 keyboard.press(eval(f"Keycode.{key}"))
 ```

+- this GUI is garbage, needs to be improved...

+- about the live textbox: add replay functionality? be able to record/replay same keys pressed again?

 - Password protect the webserver so other people can't access it??

 - When software Pico W bluetooth support comes out, definetly going to look into making this bluetooth compatible (will be much easier to use, connecting to wifi is a hassle >.<)